 I wanted to change my French bank because I was not entirely happy with the customer service of my bank at the time.
 I was with Société Générale and I decided to check out other banks.
 At the time 100% online banks were not so common in France so I took appointments with several banks.

-I finally found a banker that accepted to open a bank account for a resident and asked me to move all my savings to his bank as compensation, which I ended up accepting.
+I finally found a banker who agreed to open a bank account for a resident and asked me to move all my savings to his bank as compensation, which I ended up accepting.
 My French bank became Crédit Coopératif, but not for so long, but this is another story.
 I was not convinced by the customer service, again!
 It depends so much on your banker.

 What is a resident according to French banks?